-Groups of people across Manchester Diocese have taken part in a year-long learning journey to develop discipleship in the lives of our parishes, school and chaplaincies.
-This is part of the national Setting God’s People Free initiative which we have renamed as #MoreThanSunday in Manchester.
-Eight parishes, one chaplaincy and a school took part in a pilot project with the aim of encouraging everyone to see that following Christ Monday to Saturday beyond the walls of the church is as much about being Church as what we do on Sundays.
+#MoreThanSunday explores what it means to be a disciple of Jesus Christ beyond church in our work, education, community and family contexts.
+In 2020 ten groups of people across the Diocese took part in a year-long learning journey to develop discipleship in the lives of their parishes, school and chaplaincies.
+Eight parishes, one chaplaincy and a school took part in the pilot project with the aim of encouraging everyone to see that following Christ Monday to Saturday is as much about being Church as what we do on Sundays.

 Find out more about the progress of the Discipleship Pilots here.